perladvent/perldotcom/content/article/_pub_2011_04_writing-on-walls-with-facebookgraph.md

 {
+   "draft" : null,
-   "title" : "Writing on Walls with Facebook::Graph", "thumbnail" : null,
+   "thumbnail" : null,
-   "categories" : "Web",
-   "description" : "JT Smith shows how to write Facebook applications with offline permissions to post to user walls with Perl and Facebook::Graph.", "authors" : [
+   "description" : "JT Smith shows how to write Facebook applications with offline permissions to post to user walls with Perl and Facebook::Graph.", "image" : null,
+   "authors" : [
       "jt-smith"
    ],
-   "image" : null,
-   "draft" : null,
-   "tags" : [
+   "title" : "Writing on Walls with Facebook::Graph", "tags" : [
       "cpan",
       "dancer",